New Ostomy Patient Guide — Free Nurse-Approved Resource | SIIL Ostomy

 Ostomy Wraps & Underwear

 Specially designed garments that hold the pouch close to the body for a smooth profile under clothing.
-Great for discretion and for keeping the pouch secure overnight.
+Great for discretion and keeping the pouch secure overnight.

 Deodorant Drops & Sprays